kcg2015/Unscented_Kalman_Filter/README.md

 ![img](figs/tracking_a_100.gif)
 ## Introduction

 This repo implements an unscented Kalman filter (UKF) class in python, to be further used for tracking and localization related projects.
-I take inspiration from the repos such as:
+I take inspiration from  and informed by the repos such as:

 * https://github.com/rlabbe/filterpy
 * https://github.com/AtsushiSakai/PythonRobotics/tree/master/Localization.

-Specifically, my goals are:
+The requirement for the UKF class are:

-* The UKF class should be self-contained -- i.e. it should include all the function blocks within a single class, including the Sigma points.
+* The UKF class should be self-contained -- i.e. it should include all the function blocks within a single class, including the Sigma point generation and update.
-* The UKF class should have the flexibility of taking any forms of process and measurement functions.
+* The UKF class should have the flexibility of taking any forms of process and measurement functions as input.
 * The UKF class should be able to deal with both additive and non-additive process noise.
-The UKF class should have the capability of implementing Sigma points augmentation.
+In particular, the UKF class should have the capability of implementing Sigma points augmentation as often required for non-additive process noise.
 This capability, in my opinion, is not adequately addressed in the two repos mentioned above.

-Specifically, my goals are:

-* The UKF class should be self-contained -- i.e. it should include all the function blocks within a single class, including the Sigma points.
-* The UKF class should have the flexibility of taking any forms of process and measurement functions.
-* The UKF class should be able to deal with both additive and non-additive process noise.
-The UKF class should have the capability of implementing Sigma points augmentation.
-This capability, in my opinion, is not adequately addressed in the two repos mentioned above.

 ### Key Files

-* `ukf.py` -- implements the unscented Kalman filter class
+* `ukf.py` -- implements the UKF class
-* `process_measurement.py` -- implements a few  process and measurement model.
+* `process_measurement.py` -- implements a few  process and measurement modeld.
 This script will be regularly updated.
 * `ukf_ctrv_test.ipynb` -- an Ipython notebook that illustrates the tracking of highway vehicle using UKF and constant turn rate and velocity (CTRV) model.

 ## Implementation Notes

 #### Sigma Points Augmentation

 The possible confusion and difficulty in implementing UKF lies in Sigma points augmentation.
-The augmentation is needed when the process noise is non-additive.
+The augmentation is often needed when the process noise is non-additive.
 The following table summarizes the comparison of the dimension of sigma points used in state, process, and measurement, respectively.
 Note that n and n_\a represent the dimension of the (regular) state and augmented state, respectively.

 |            | Sigma Points   |Augmented Sigma points |
 |---         |---                  |---              |